aragon/protocol/docs/6-external-interface/2-controller.md

 - **Name:** `NewConfig`
 - **Args:**
-    - **From term ID:** Identification number of the Court term when the config change will happen
+    - **From term ID:** Identification number of the Protocol term when the config change will happen
-    - **Court config ID:** Identification number of the Court config to be changed
+    - **Protocol config ID:** Identification number of the Protocol config to be changed

 #### 6.2.1.2.
 Start time delayed

 - **Name:** `StartTimeDelayed`
 - **Args:**
-    - **Previous first term start time:** Previous timestamp in seconds when the Court will start
+    - **Previous first term start time:** Previous timestamp in seconds when the Protocol will start
-    - **Current first-term start time:** New timestamp in seconds when the Court will start
+    - **Current first-term start time:** New timestamp in seconds when the Protocol will start

 #### 6.2.1.3.
 Heartbeat

 - **Name:** `Heartbeat`
 - **Args:**
-    - **Previous term ID:** Identification number of the Court term before the transition
+    - **Previous term ID:** Identification number of the Protocol term before the transition
-    - **Current term ID:** Identification number of the Court term after the transition
+    - **Current term ID:** Identification number of the Protocol term after the transition

 #### 6.2.1.4.
 Automatic withdrawals changed